aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 * Runs with a main, and a helper goroutine: The main goroutine registers to `ExtensionAPI` and process its `invoke` and `shutdown` events.
 The helper goroutine:
   * starts a local HTTP server at the provided port (default 1234, the port can be overridden with Lambda environment variable `HTTP_LOGS_LISTENER_PORT` ) that receives requests from Logs API with `NextEvent` method call
   * puts the logs in a synchronized queue (Producer) to be processed by the main goroutine (Consumer)
-* The main goroutine writes the received logs to Amazon Kinesis firehose, which gets stored in Amazon S3
+* The main goroutine writes the received logs to Amazon Kinesis Data Firehose, which gets stored in Amazon S3

-## Amazon Kinesis Data firehose
+## Amazon Kinesis Data Firehose

 Amazon Kinesis Data Firehose is the easiest way to reliably load streaming data into data lakes, data stores, and analytics services.
 It can capture, transform, and deliver streaming data to Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, generic HTTP endpoints, and service providers like Datadog, New Relic, MongoDB, and Splunk, read more about it [here](https://aws.amazon.com/kinesis/data-firehose)

-> Note: The code sample provided part of this pattern delivers logs from Kinesis firehose to Amazon S3
+> Note: The code sample provided part of this pattern delivers logs from Kinesis Data Firehose to Amazon S3

 ## Lambda extensions